btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/05 - Intro_to_the_Terraform_Resource_Block.md

 ### Task 4.1.1

 Run a `terraform plan` to see that this new Amazon security group will be added to our account.
-Don't worry, security group don't incur any fees.
+Don't worry, security groups in AWS don't incur any fees.

 ```bash
 terraform plan